 - In case there is a need to replace an already validated LEAR, the organisation can designate a new LEAR by following the steps set out above under How to appoint a representative (LEAR).
 There is no alternative procedure specifically designed for replacing LEARs.

-- If you are a LEAR and your e-mail address has changed, you need to update the information in the Beneficiary Register and inform the Validation Services via the 'messaging' option under the My Organisations menu, clicking on the (Modify Organisations) action button.
-The e-mail address will subsequently be updated.
-Please note that a new e-mail address triggers a new EU Login account meaning you will receive a new PIN code.
+- If you are a LEAR and your e-mail address has changed, please inform the Validation Services via the 'messaging' option under the My Organisations menu, clicking on the "Actions" button > "Modify Organisation".
+The e-mail address will be updated by us.

 How can I contact the LEAR of an organisation?

-Go to the Beneficiary Register under the menu "How to participate" and use the search function for finding the organisation.
-The search results contain a (Contact Organisation) action button.
-Clicking the button will open a contact form that allows you to send a message to the LEAR (and Account Administrators) without disclosing their contact details (for reasons of personal data protection).
+Go to the Participant Register page under the menu "How to participate" and use the "Search a PIC" function for finding the organisation.
+The search results contain a "Contact Organisation" button on the right-hand side.
+Clicking the button will open a contact form that allows you to send a message to the LEAR (and his/her Account Administrators) without disclosing their contact details (for reasons of personal data protection).
 The LEAR can then contact you directly.

-You can contact the LEAR of your own organisation(s) on the My Organisations page under My Area (after logging in with your EU Login account), by clicking the same (Contact Organisation) action button available for each organisation to which your EU login account is linked.
+You can contact the LEAR of your own organisation(s) on the My Organisations page (after logging in with your EU Login account), by clicking the "Actions" button > "Contact Organisation" available for each organisation to which your EU login account is linked.

-Once validated by the Commission, the LEAR is the person who:
+Once validated, the LEAR is the person who:

 - ensures that the validated information is up-to-date